Whiteknight/ParserObjects/README.md

 ## Current Status

-ParserObjects library is currently in active development. **v3.1.0** is available on Nuget and is preferred over all previous versions. v3.0.0 and later are not backwards-compatible with v2.X or v1.X versions.
+ParserObjects library is currently in active development. **v4.0.0** is available on Nuget and is preferred over all previous versions.